How to recycle your computer equipment?

 These numbers are not insignificant.
 That's why since January 1, 2018, sorting and recycling of computer equipment is mandatory for companies with more than 20 employees.
 For a company, recycling computer equipment does not have the same scope or the same issues as for individuals.

 So how do you go about it?
-Who takes back their old computer equipment?
-Rzilient explains everything in this article and gives you 4 alternatives to recycling.
+Who takes back your old IT equipment? rzilient explains it all in this article and gives you 4 alternatives to recycling.

 Who collects computer waste from companies?